smastrom/vue-use-active-scroll/README.md

 ## Why?

 The [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is a great API.
-But it may not be the one-size-fits-all solution to highlight menu/sidebar links.
+But it may not be the one-size-fits-all solution to highlight nav/sidebar links.

 _You may want to:_

 -  Highlight any clicked link even if it will never intersect
 -  Get consistent results regardless of scroll speed
 -  Immediately highlight links on click/hash navigation if smooth scrolling is enabled
 -  Prevent unnatural highlighting with custom easings or smooth scrolling

 **Vue Use Active Scroll** implements a custom scroll observer which automatically adapts to any type of scroll behavior and interaction and always returns the "correct" active target.

 ### Features

 -  Precise and stable at any speed
 -  CSS scroll-behavior or JS scroll agnostic
-- Adaptive behavior on mount, back/forward hash navigation, scroll, click, cancel.
+-  Adaptive behavior on mount, hash navigation, scroll, click, cancel.
 -  Customizable offsets for each scroll direction
 -  Customizable offsets for first and last target
 -  Customizable behavior on top/bottom reached
 -  Supports custom scrolling containers

 ### What it doesn't do?

-- Scroll to targets
+-  **Scroll to targets**
 -  Mutate elements and inject styles
-- Enforce specific scroll behavior / callbacks
+-  Enforce specific scroll behaviors
-- Enforce the use of hash navigation
+-  Enforce/configure/alter hash navigation

 <br />